tydeno/Ploto/README.md

 After that, Ploto checks if amount Spawned is equal as defined as input.
 If not, Ploto keeps going until it is.

 ### Understanding Plot and OutDrive denominators
-PlotoSpawner identifies your drives for temping and storing plots by a common denominator you specify.
+Ploto is quite different than what you probably would expect when it comes to how you define your drives to be used.
+Instead of specifying driveletters, PlotoSpawner identifies your drives for temping and storing plots by a common denominator you specify.
 This means that all drives that match that denominator, will be used as either Temp or OutDrive.

 For reference heres my setup: